-For Israeli residents, Israeli Nature and Parks Authority created yearly subscription tickets.
+Israeli Nature and Parks Authority has yearly subscription tickets.
+They are called Matmon Card.
 These tickets include free entrance to National Parks and Nature Reserves during the year (there is no limit for the number of entries).
-Also, you will get discounts on varies tours.
+Furthermore, you will get discounts on their tours.

 Moreover, when you sign up for an annual subscription, you will receive Israeli Nature and Parks Authority’s monthly magazine (either by mail or by post).

-When is it worth buying the annual subscription?
+When is it worth buying the Matmon Card?

 The answer depends on the subscription type.
-Let’s take for example a family with two children, one at the age of 6 and the other 2.
+Let’s take, for example, a family with two children, one at the age of 6 and the other 2.
 Why did I mention the ages?
 Children under the age of 5 years old enter free with subscription.
 Such a family would need a pair of adult plus an annual child pass, which currently costs 340 NIS.
 How does regular entrance costs stack up?
 It depends on the park.
 For adults, I have seen prices ranging from 14 NIS till 39 NIS, and for children, the prices vary from 14 NIS and up to 24 NIS.
 If we assume that average adult tickets cost 30 NIS and average child ticket costs 15 NIS, then one family entrance (2 adults + 1 child) cost 75 NIS.
-Thus, if you are visiting national parks five or more times per year, it is worth buying the annual subscription.

 Also, keep in mind that when renewing the subscription, it is cheaper than buying for the first time (in the chosen case it is 306 NIS instead of 340 NIS, or 578 NIS per two years).